thienson98/tftranslator/README.md

 php artisan 3F:translator --lang=ja,vi,zh
 ```

-It supports all languages and works with all of the options above.
+It supports all languages and works with all of the options.

 ### Remove unused keys